WesleySoftware/VirtFuzz-Docker/README.md

     -kernel $KERNEL
 ```
 If that does not work, troubleshoot your setup to ensure QEMU is able to boot the Syzkallered VM.

+Often if the fuzzer crashes it doesn't clean up qemu processes, so you can run `pkill -9 qemu-syst` to free them up.

 ## FAQ
 Q: Why are you running debootstrap outside the container?